Index

 FATCA Compliance in India

-FATCA Compliance in India is mandatory for financial institutions and individual taxpayers as India is a signatory to the Inter-Governmental Agreement (IGA) Model 1 with the U.S. since 2015.
+FATCA Compliance in India is mandatory for financial institutions and individual taxpayers, as India has been a signatory to the Intergovernmental Agreement (IGA) Model 1 with the U.S. since 2015.

-As per this agreement, it is not necessary for Indian financial institutions to report directly to the IRS.
+Under this agreement, Indian financial institutions are not required to report directly to the IRS.
 Instead, they report to the Central Board of Direct Taxes (CBDT) in India.
 CBDT then shares the information with the IRS.

 Who is Required to File FATCA?